saadumar11229900/SaadHacker-/README.md

   </ul>
 </div>

-<p>If you encounter any issues or have any questions, please don't hesitate to contact Harshit Sharma using the information provided above.</p>
+<p>If you encounter any issues or have any questions, please don't hesitate to contact Saad Umar using the information provided above.</p>
 <br>
 <p>This code repository contains a WhatsApp chatbot built using the OpenAI GPT-3.5 language model and the Baileys library.
 This chatbot is capable of generating responses to user input based on the context of the conversation.
 Additionally, the chatbot has a feature to store chat history, making it more convenient to continue the conversation at a later time.</p>